Prospect-Robotics/Robot2025/README.md

 ### Cloning with HTTPS

-In order to clone the repository, with the `lib2813` submodule cloned as well.
+In order to clone the repository, with the `lib2813` submodule cloned as well, run:

 ```
 git clone --recurse-submodules https://github.com/Prospect-Robotics/Robot2025.git